viamrobotics/canon/README.md

 ### Terminating persistent containers

 Run: `canon terminate` to terminate the container that would currently be used (what is shown from `canon config`.)
-Optionally `-a` can be appended to terminate ALL canon-managed containers (everything listed above by `canon list` above.)
+Optionally `-a` can be appended to terminate ALL canon-managed containers (everything shown by `canon list` above.)

 ## Emulation